-Sandra Damholt serves as Senior Vice President and General Counsel of the Bank.
+Sandra Damholt serves as Executive Vice President and General Counsel of the Bank.
 Ms. Damholt joined the Bank in October 2009 as Deputy General Counsel, and was promoted to Vice President and General Counsel in October 2010.
-She was promoted to Senior Vice President in January 2014.
+She was promoted to Senior Vice President in January 2014 and to Executive Vice President in January 2022.
 Prior to joining the Bank, Ms. Damholt served as Senior Vice President and General Counsel of Dovenmuehle Mortgage, Inc. from January 2008 through May 2009.
 From 2000 to 2007, Ms. Damholt served in several capacities for the Chicago Bank, including Deputy General Counsel and Director of Compliance and Ethics.
 Prior to that, Ms. Damholt served in various legal and management roles in the financial services industry, including 13 years with PNC Mortgage Corporation (formerly Sears Mortgage Corporation) and 3 years with the State of Oklahoma Department of Banking.

-Kelly Davis serves as Senior Vice President and Chief Risk Officer of the Bank.
+Kelly Davis serves as Executive Vice President and Chief Risk Officer of the Bank.
 In this capacity, Ms. Davis has responsibility for the Bank's market risk, operational risk and model risk management functions.
 In January 2017, her responsibilities were expanded to include income forecasting.
 She joined the Bank in August 2008 as a Senior Strategic Planning Analyst.
 In September 2013, Ms. Davis was promoted to Risk Reporting Manager, a position she held until her appointment as Director of Operational Risk Management and Enterprise Risk Management Reporting in July 2014.
-Ms. Davis was promoted to Chief Risk Officer in June 2015 and to Senior Vice President in July 2015.
+Ms. Davis was promoted to Chief Risk Officer in June 2015, to Senior Vice President in July 2015 and to Executive Vice President in January 2022.
 Prior to joining the Bank, she served in various consulting and management roles for Liberty Mutual Insurance Group from 2002 to 2008, as Assistant Treasurer of Georgia State University from 1999 to 2001, and in various audit positions from 1991 to 1999, including roles with KPMG LLP and the U.S. General Accounting Office, which is now known as the U.S. Government Accountability Office.
 Ms. Davis is a Certified Public Accountant.